-rights, and unwittingly brings worse outcomes for privacy and data protection.
-82 The pace of privacy and data protection law is significantly faster than other laws, leading one scholar to suggest that it threatens to upend the balance with other fundamental rights.83
+The current vogue of normative models for data protection such as the GDPR demonstrate the danger of "privacy overreach," in which the drive to protect privacy becomes absolute, lacks balance with other rights, and unwittingly brings worse outcomes for privacy and data protection.
+The pace of privacy and data protection law is significantly faster than other laws, leading one scholar to suggest that it threatens to upend the balance with other fundamental rights.

-The principle of rational, limited government protects us against the Kafkaesque bureaucratization of individual rights in which government employees enshrine themselves in power in the name of protecting citizens.
+The principle of rational, limited government protects us against the Kafkaesque bureaucratization of regulation in which government agencies enshrine themselves in power in the name of protecting citizens.
 Totalitarian regimes are built on the premise that power must be increasingly centralized to ensure individual freedom.
 Every senator on the dais knows what it means to be responsible to the people.
-Both sides of the aisle and both houses of this Congress care deeply about the issues of privacy and data protection and have attempted to address it in a thoughtful way, respecting the rule of law and individual freedoms, notably Sen. Klobuchar (D-MN) with her bill.84
+Both sides of the aisle and both houses of this Congress care deeply about the issues of privacy and data protection and have attempted to address them in a thoughtful way, respecting the rule of law and individual freedoms, notably Sen. Klobuchar (D-MN) with her bill.